In a small way, the Soliom S90 Pro improves over the previous S60 — it has a louder speaker.

-It was no scientific, but per my calculation, a full day of sunlight — I live in the San Francisco Bay Area which has extended daylight– replenishes about 30 percent of the camera’s battery.
+It was not scientific, but per my calculation, a full day of sunlight — I live in the San Francisco Bay Area, which has extended daylight– replenishes about 30 percent of the camera’s battery.
 And each night, the camera uses up about that much of its juice.

-That said if you need to place the S90 Pro in places with lots of sunlight for it to work continuously.
+That said, S90 Pro needs a place with lots of sunlight for it to work continuously.
 Otherwise, you’ll need to charge it once in a while.
 All this, of course, will vary depending on how busy the area is.

 By the way, it takes about 12 hours, plugged in, to charge the battery from empty to full.
 There’s no charger included, just a micro-USB cable, but you can charge the S90 Pro using a phone charger or a computer’s USB port.